SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 nightmares to go away.
 Empirically, it's been a year and a quarter, and they haven't stopped yet.
 Slowed down to once or twice a week, maybe.

 Corporate certainly life had its discontents.
-Many of them.
+Many of them!
 I still remember the time they tried to impose "proper business attire" on scientists&hellip; as remarkable an instance of wooden-headedness as I can imagine.
 And I'm an imaginative guy.